 More about fishing reels

 We often get asked, what are the best reels for the money.
 Reels are like anything else in life.
 Personal taste often dictates what folks find good or not.
 But one thing that does seem to influence a lot of purchasing decisions is price.
-So here is an article on low-cost baitcasting reels you might find helpful.
-We’re working on updating this to the new reels of today and will release that soon as we get all the budget reels tested.
-But a reel is an investment.
+Just remember that a reel is an investment.
 If you take care of it, a reel will last you a decade or more.

 If you think you’ve got fishing reels down for bass fishing, check out our guide to fishing rods.